Barefoot Law Service

 What is Barefoot Law?

-Barefoot Law aims to offer practical low-cost advice to individuals and families, community organisations and small businesses.
+Barefoot Legal Service aims to offer practical low-cost advice to individuals and families, community organisations and small businesses.
 We see ourselves as plying a trade – we’re making new shelves for your kitchen, putting in a bathroom or building a studio ‘out the back’.
 Only this is a law firm.
 A very small one!

 Barefoot Law is designed to help you solve a problem or make a decision.
 We will be open one day a week, like a clinic.
 We will aim to empower you – whether that means creating a document or helping you navigate a bureaucracy.
 If you need a specialist we will find you one.
 We have a good network of local and city experts to call on.